t-systems-on-site-services-gmbh/german-elmo-model/README.md

 Training time on a single GeForce GTX 1080 Ti was about 68 hours per epoch and test time like 2,5 hours.
 So training this ELMo model was more then 44 days of computation time.

 ## How to use this ELMo Model
-The general usage options of an ELMo model is described here: https://github.com/allenai/bilm-tf
+The general usage options of an ELMo model are described here: https://github.com/allenai/bilm-tf

 For different usage options see here:
 - [usage_cached.py](https://github.com/allenai/bilm-tf/blob/master/usage_cached.py)